ENCCS/gpu-programming/content/4-gpu-concepts.rst

 The thread marked by orange color is part of a grid of threads size 4096.
 The threads are grouped in blocks of size 256.
 The "orange" thread has index 3 in the block 2 and the global calculated index 515.

 For a vector addition example this would be used as follow ``c[index]=a[index]+b[index]``.

+.. admonition:: In short
+   :class: dropdown

+   - GPUs have a different execution model compared to CPUs, with a focus on parallelism and mathematical operations.
+   - GPUs consist of thousands of lightweight threads that can be executed simultaneously on GPU cores.
+   - Threads are organized into warps, and warps are grouped into blocks assigned to streaming multiprocessors (SMPs).
+   - GPUs achieve performance through high degrees of parallelism and efficient memory access.
+   - Shared memory can be used to cache data and improve memory access efficiency within a block.
+   - Synchronization and data sharing are limited to the block level, with some possible sharing at the warp level depending on the architecture.
+   - Over-subscribing the GPU and maximizing warp and block occupancy help hide latencies and improve performance.
+   - Warp-level operations and cooperative groups provide efficient communication and synchronization within a warp or block.
+   - Thread indexing allows associating threads with specific elements in an array for parallel processing.

 Terminology
 -----------